cray-mx/book-exchange/README.md

 You should also specify the port in the environment variable $PORT.
 If not specified, the server will be listening on port 3000 for debugging purpose.

 Then running app.js with Node.js will start the server.

-# Copyright:
-This README.md is written by @RuiqiW

-And the project is written by @Willqie @ericpko @tinally @RuiqiW